Top O’The Oblong To Ya

 Bound is marked by a dressed granite monument showing 3.8 feet above ground.
 It is 12 inches square in section, dressed 3 feet down from the top and lettered “1898” on the northwest, “MASS” on the northeast and “N.Y.” on the southwest face.
 It is 9.2 feet long, set in excavation made in rocky loam and 3 feet in schisty ledge.
 Monument was set August 28, 1899 by a New York-Massachusetts Commission in the exact location of the marble monument set by the 1860 New York ex-parte Commission, now lying northwest of the Bound, which in turn was set in the center of the stone heap made by the New York- Connecticut Commission of 1731 to mark the northeast corner of the “Oblong.”

-Unlike the Jog, the Oblong didn’t really steal anything too valuable from us so there are no “Take Back the Oblong” uprisings.
+Unlike the Jog, the Oblong didn’t really steal anything too economically valuable from us so there are no “Take Back the Oblong” uprisings.
 It seems to me to have been a pretty fair compromise, as Connecticut kept it’s panhandle containing Greenwich, Darien, Stamford and New Canaan.
-Those four towns probably account for half of Connecticut’s tax base, so that agreement with New York back in the day worked out pretty well for us.
+Those four towns account for a ton of Connecticut’s tax base, so that agreement with New York back in the day worked out pretty well for us.

 Our border war with New York actually began back in 1650, before there were any actual states.
 Before that, Connecticut claimed land in a stripe west out to the Pacific Ocean.
 Which was pretty gutsy on our part.
 (Other states did this as well though.)
 We also claimed and controlled land in what is now Ohio and Pennsylvania, the former which is responsible for there being a ton of towns in OH named for CT towns and the latter actually sparking the little-known Pennamite War.
 Anyway…

-[Much of the following is from the Connecticut State Library]
+Much of the following is from the Connecticut State Library (link long gone).

 When it was time to deal with the reality of CT’s western border, the western boundary of Connecticut was to extend northward from the west side of Greenwich Bay “provided the said line come not within 10 miles of Hudson River.”
 (This was the Dutch-controlled New Yorkers talking.)